JohnCoene/cicerone/docs/docs/guide/highlight.md

 shinyApp(ui, server)
 ```

-The above is also doable from the reference class using the `highlight` method.
+The above is also doable from the reference class using the `highlight` method, you will need to supply a unique `id`.

 ```r
 library(shiny)